 Do I Need a TXDOT Number?

 It is a requirement that Carriers who operate an intrastate commercial vehicle in Texas to register for a TxDOT number.
 Due to this application, you are required to pay a fee.
 Your insurance company will file a Form E for the amount and if you have paid your fees to TxDMV, a UIN will be issued to you.
 The UIN will convert of an active TxDMV Certificate Number

 |You are required to obtain a TXDOT Number if you:|

-Motor carrier registration is available for seven calendar days, 90 days, one year or two years.
-A motor carrier certificate of registration is non-transferable between carriers registered as a sole proprietor.
+A motor carrier registration (TxDMV Number) is available for seven calendar days, 90 days, as well as one year or two years.
+A carrier certificate of registration is non-transferable between carriers that register as a sole proprietor, therefore cannot be interchanged.

-To obtain a USDOT number, click here for more information.
+In order to obtain a USDOT Number, click here for more information.

-Confused about how to obtain a TXDOT Number?
-It’s not a problem as DOT Operating Authority will help you solve all the issues related to your application.
-We are here to help you get the right insurance policy as well.
-Furthermore, we have extensive experience in the trucking industry.
-We are professionals at supporting trucking corporations, motor carriers, and other industries who use commercial vehicles.
+Obtaining a Texas DOT number is a tiring process.
+For DOT Operating Authority, this is no problem!
+We will help you solve all the issues related to your application.
+We have extensive experience in the trucking industry.
+DOT Operating Authority professionals support trucking corporations, motor carriers, as well as other industries that use commercial vehicles.
 Our team will be happy to handle your paperwork no matter what.